El Paso Workers’ Comp Lawyer

 Vocational Rehabilitation Benefits

 Vocational rehab advantages are offered for injured employees who require assistance in returning to their former job or a comparable job in a various work environment.
 These advantages enable the arrangement of a variety of programs such as re-training and on-the-job training.
 A Certified Rehab Expert may be offered to help the worker in managing their disability or injury in the work environment.
-Find out more by contacting a Workers’ Comp Lawyer El Paso, TX at Davie & Valdez, P.C.
+Find out more by contacting our employment law attorney.

 Medical Advantages